minprog/adventure/steps/1 introduction/index.md

     Outside building.
     >

-Together, all these places in the virtual world can be mapped out to get an idea of how everything is connected.
+So, the essence of such a game is a loop that prints descriptions and allows user input.
+Together, all the places in the virtual world can be mapped out to get an idea of how everything is connected.
 The very first part of the adventure "map" may look like this:

 ![](../../map.png){:.w300}

 You can find a full map, including a spoiler-free version, [at this website](http://www.spitenet.com/cave/).

+The adventure "map" is provided in a few **data files**, that contain room names and description, and in particular, information about which rooms are connected to other rooms, and using which commands.
+None of this information is "hard coded" into the program!

-And there is more than just navigating: at all times you can ask for `HELP` for an explanation of the game, or `LOOK` to get a detailed description of the room you are in.
+And there is more than just navigating: at all times a player can ask for `HELP` to get an explanation of the game, or `LOOK` to get a detailed description of the room they are in.
-From the previous example you could see that the second time a room is entered a shorter description was shown.
+If you've carefully studied the previous example, you could have seen that the second time a room is entered, a shorter description is shown.
 If we were to enter the `LOOK` command we would again see the following:

     > LOOK
     You are standing at the end of a road before a small brick